-College recruiters have typically depended on in-person events to recruit students.
-This may have included recruiting events at high schools, campus tours, and in-person interviews as part of the application process.
-With these activities now being limited— it’s time to reorient marketing budgets in new directions.
+College recruiters have typically depended on in-person events to recruit students, which may have included recruiting events at high schools, campus tours, and in-person interviews as part of the application process.
+By now, however, many colleges and universities have realized the value of digital marketing tactics in recruiting students.

-Marketers need to go beyond emails and banner ads—which may target students’ parents—and target students themselves.
-You’ll find a large proportion of your potential student body on platforms like Instagram or Twitter, but Facebook might be a dead end—only 51% of teens used Facebook in 2022, down 39 points from six to seven years prior.
-Meanwhile, TikTok has seen an explosion of users aged 16 to 24, which means that college marketers urgently need to capitalize on its growth.
+Go beyond emails and banner ads (which may target students’ parents) to target students themselves.
+You’ll find a large proportion of your potential student body on platforms like Instagram or Twitter, but Facebook might be a dead end—only 32% of teens ever used Facebook in 2022, down 39 points from six to seven years prior.
+Meanwhile, TikTok has been explosive among Gen Z users, which means college marketers urgently need to capitalize on its growth.
 To effectively utilize different social media platforms, tailor your message and create unique content for each one.

 Revamping the University Website

-For example, over 40% of all web traffic now comes from mobile devices.
-Is your college website mobile-optimized?
-It should be.
-Not only will this present a more user-friendly experience for your prospective students, it will also positively affect your Google search rankings.
-Even if a student’s college search starts with a phrase as simple as “colleges near me,” you want your institution to show up on the front page of the results.
+Over 40% of all web traffic now comes from mobile devices.
+If your college website isn't mobile-optimized, it should be.
+Mobile-optimized presents a more user-friendly experience for prospective students and can positively affect your Google search rankings.
+Even if a student’s college search starts with a phrase as simple as “colleges near me,” you want your institution to show up on the first results page.

-In addition, your college website needs to be optimized according to the needs of the prospective student.
+Digital natives expect intuitive digital experiences that require an optimized website.
 For example, your prospects might want to look at your campus map, the list of majors you offer, and how to apply.
-If your website doesn’t make it easy for visitors to look at those topics directly from your homepage, then your prospects might become frustrated and bounce.
-In general, it should take just three clicks to get from your homepage to the most important topics that your prospects are looking for.
+If your website doesn’t make it easy for visitors to look at those topics directly from your homepage, they might become frustrated and bounce.
+Generally, it should take three clicks or less from your homepage to get to the most relevant features or topics visitors are looking for.

 Simple Ways to Boost Traffic and Conversions

-Revamping your website and designing marketing campaigns for new social media channels are both long-term projects—but you need to start converting prospective students now.
+Revamping your website and designing marketing campaigns for new social media channels can be long-term projects, but you need to start converting prospective students now.
 What are the best ways to start building momentum?

-Your most beneficial first stem might be to develop a search engine optimization (SEO) plan.
-Even small colleges and universities can garner organic search traffic in significant volumes, which means that capitalizing on an SEO strategy is a great way to generate more awareness.
+To make progress, start by creating a plan for search engine optimization (SEO).
+Even small colleges and universities can garner organic search traffic in significant volumes, and capitalizing on an SEO strategy is a great way to generate more awareness.

-The first step for colleges is to understand which of your pages are ranking highest and which keywords you’re already ranking for.
-The next step is to understand why your students are flocking to these pages and keywords.
+The first step for college marketers is to understand which pages rank highest and which keywords you’re already ranking for.
+The next step is understanding why your students flock to these pages and keywords.
 Do they refer to courses they’re interested in?
 Scholarships and student aid programs?
 Acceptance rates?

-Lastly, you need to great a content marketing plan going forwards in which you optimize your existing landing pages and white papers to include the keywords you need to incorporate.
+Lastly, you need to own a strategic and effective content marketing plan.
+Optimize existing landing pages and white papers to include strategic keywords.
 By doing this, you’ll be able to score some quick wins and build your pipeline of potential applicants.